-- 1. Aggravated Battery (BAT): A battery where the attacker intentionally or knowingly causes more serious injury as defined in 6A-1.0017 (8)(g) of this rule; such as: great bodily harm, permanent disability, or permanent disfigurement; uses a deadly weapon; or where the attacker knew or should have known the victim was pregnant or an attack on any other individual when the force or violence is carried out against a person who is not fighting back; the attack must be serious enough to warrant consulting law enforcement and result in more serious bodily injury, more seriously bodily injury is defined as death or bodily injury which involves a substantial risk of death, extreme physical pain, protracted and obvious disfigurement; or protracted loss or impairment of the function of a bodily member, organ, or mental faculty. - 2.
-Alcohol (ALC): possession, sale, purchase, distribution or use of alcoholic beverages by any student while such student is upon a school campus, a school bus/bus stop, at a school or School Board sponsored function, or while at other School Board facilities; use means the person is caught in the act of using, admits to use, is discovered to have used in the course of an investigation, or is found to be under the influence of alcohol as determined by appropriate law enforcement or other official entity.
-If a student arrives at school or a school activity in a vehicle that contains alcoholic beverages or there is evidence that the student knew about the alcoholic beverages in the vehicle, then the student is considered in possession of the alcoholic beverages. by any student while such student is upon a school campus, a school bus/bus stop, at a school or School Board sponsored function, or while at other School Board facilities; or is found to be under the influence of alcohol as determined by appropriate law enforcement or other official entity.
-If a student arrives at school or a school activity in a vehicle that contains alcoholic beverages or there is evidence that the student knew about the alcoholic beverages in the vehicle, then the student is considered in the possession of the alcoholic beverages.
-Alcohol incidents cannot be Drug- related. - 3.
-Ammunition Possession (063): possession of a fixed metallic or nonmetallic hull or casing containing a primer; one or more projectiles, one or more bullets or shot; and/or gunpowder. - 4.
-Arson (ARS): To intentionally damage or cause to be damaged, by fire or explosion, any dwelling, structure, or conveyance, whether occupied or not, or its contents.
+- 1. Aggravated Battery with More Serious Injury (BAT): A battery where the attacker intentionally or knowingly causes great bodily harm, permanent disability, or permanent disfigurement; uses a deadly weapon; or where the attacker knew or should have known the victim was pregnant or an attack on any other individual when the force or violence is carried out against a person who is not fighting back; the attack must be serious enough to warrant consulting law enforcement and result in more serious bodily injury, more seriously bodily injury is defined as death or bodily injury which involves a substantial risk of death, extreme physical pain, protracted and obvious disfigurement; or protracted loss or impairment of the function of a bodily member, organ, or mental faculty. - 2.
+Alcohol Possession/Sale/Use/Distribution (ALC): possession, sale, purchase, or use of alcoholic beverages by any student while such student is upon a school campus, a school bus/bus stop, at a school or School Board sponsored function, or while at other School Board facilities; use means the person is caught in the act of using, admits to use, is discovered to have used in the course of an investigation, or is found to be under the influence of alcohol as determined by appropriate law enforcement or other official entity.
+If a student arrives at school or a school activity in a vehicle that contains alcoholic beverages or there is evidence that the student knew about the alcoholic beverages in the vehicle, then the student is considered in possession of the alcoholic beverages.
+Alcohol incidents cannot be drug related. - 3.
+Alleged Sexual Assault (USA): After a complete investigation and follow up of a report incident Sexual Assault involving school personnel, the investigator determines that there is not enough evidence to substantiate than an incident of Sexual Assault occurred. - 4.
+Alleged Sexual Battery (USB): After a complete investigation and follow up of a reported incident of Sexual Battery involving school personnel, the investigator determines that there is not enough evidence to substantiate that an incident of Sexual Battery occurred. - 5.
+Ammunition Possession (063): possession of a fixed metallic or nonmetallic hull or casing containing a primer; one or more projectiles, one or more bullets or shot; and/or gunpowder. - 6.
+Arson (ARS): intentionally setting a fire on school property; to damage or cause to be damaged, by fire or explosion, any dwelling, structure, or conveyance, whether occupied or not, or its contents.
 Fires that are not intentional, that are caused by accident, or do not cause damage are not required to be reported in SESIR.